OnkarBhattacharya/PortfolioForge/README.md

 ### 9. Comprehensive Testing Suite
 - **Description:** A full suite of tests to ensure application quality, reliability, and maintainability.
 This includes unit tests for isolated functions, frontend tests for React components, and end-to-end tests that validate complete user journeys.
 - **Implementation:**
-  - **Jest & React Testing Library:** Used for unit and component testing.
-Configuration is in `jest.config.js`, and tests are located in the `tests/` directory.
+  - **Vitest & React Testing Library:** Used for unit and component testing.
+Configuration is in `vite.config.ts`, and tests are located in the `tests/` directory.
   - **Playwright:** Used for end-to-end testing in a real browser environment.
 The configuration is in `playwright.config.ts`, and E2E tests validate critical user flows like authentication.
   - **Test Stubs:** Placeholder files for contract and performance tests (`tests/contract/`, `tests/performance/`) have been created to establish a structure for future, more advanced testing.